jmilet/jmilet.github.io/_posts/2014-04-05-00-erlang-programming-books-podcasts.markdown

 * [Software for a Concurrent World][software_for_a_concurrent_world]

-It focuses in many practical aspects of the language.
+It focuses on many practical aspects of the language.
 There you will find an example of how to implement an OTP (the library that implements most of the distributed, scalable and fault tolerant magic) like server and how to use Mnesia (the distributed database that comes with the language).